ibm-cloud-docs/solution-tutorials/openshift-ibm-cloud.hidden.md

    - In the **Data Format** section
      - Select the field **Number of Rows** and choose `10` from the drop down.

-5. Verify the screen resembles the following:
+5. Drag the table to improve the presentation.
+Verify the screen resembles the following:

     ![](images/solution55-openshift-ibm-cloud-hidden/screen-img-15.png)